 Don’t Rest on Your Laurels

 Sometimes it takes courage to be a self-promoter.
 But Siegel says being shy and sitting back waiting for clients to fall out of the sky isn’t the path to a successful business.
 The old-fashioned meet-and-greet approach still works best.
-Schmoozing with other business owners in the neighborhood and handing them business cards adds that personal touch.
-He also speaks at events, colleges and mingles with professionals at breakfast gatherings—You name it, Siegel is there to seize the opportunity.
+Networking with other business owners in the neighborhood and handing them business cards adds that personal touch.
+He also speaks at events, colleges and mingles with professionals at breakfast gatherings—you name it, Siegel is there to seize the opportunity.

 What it Takes

-This article outlines key considerations for ACE-certified Personal Trainers who contemplate starting their in-home personal training business as well as for others looking to take their in-home business to the next level.
+This article outlines key considerations for ACE Certified Personal Trainers who contemplate starting their in-home personal training business as well as for others looking to take their in-home business to the next level.

 First: Check your Zone

-Before you start cleaning out your basement however, you may want to check your community zoning laws to see if you’re even allowed to run an in-home business.
+Before you start cleaning out your basement, however, you may want to check your community zoning laws to see if you’re even allowed to run an in-home business.

 Translation: “I couldn’t run a group exercise class,” Siegel asserts.
 This would violate the ordinance.
 Not all residential homes are allowed to function as a commercial entity.
 Contact your community office of zoning and planning to learn more.